minkaotic/front-end-notes/MVC-and-Razor.md

 Custom Tag Helpers work by overriding the **`Process()`** (or `ProcessAsync()`) method.
 This method has two parameters that fully describe the tag itself - `TagHelperOutput output` - and the environment it is run in - `TagHelperContext context`. *All the work to update the omitted HTML is done in this method.*

+> Use `ProcessAsync()` for any logic that would benefit from being run asynchronously (e.g. that involves DB or web server calls that could otherwise cause blocking) - otherwise use `Process()`.

 The custom tag helper class can be decorated with the `HtmlTargetElement` attribute, which allows for the tag helper to explicitely target a given HTML element, and to define attributes for that tag helper element.

 All of the above in an example: